AU-DK-Robotics/3DCameraDevKit/README.md

 ## Requirements for development

-- PCL 1.12.1 (for visualization) with VS2019
+- `PCL 1.8 to 1.12.1 (for visualization) with VS2019/VS2017`

-- Royale SDK (provided by [pico_monstar](https://pmdtec.com/picofamily/monstar/), if you can not download try to find in "./Specification/*" folder)
+- Royale SDK (provided by [pico_monstar](https://pmdtec.com/picofamily/monstar/), if you can not download, please try to find in "./Specification/*" folder)

 ## Running (on windows)